 - 2 tablespoons baking soda – the alkaline base.

 - 2 tablespoons arrowroot flour – the filler (I’ve seen recipes using tapioca flour, but I prefer arrowroot which worked better for me).

-You can use the above baking powder ratio or cut it in half.
+You can use the above baking powder ratio or cut it in half, and see how many teaspoons in a tablespoon if you do not have a tablespoon available for measuring.
 I do not recommend making a larger batch than this.
 You do not want moisture getting into the container as it sets, which would activate the ingredients before it gets used.

 Mix the ingredients together and store in an airtight container in a dry place for easy use wherever baking powder is called in a recipe.
 This is a standard universal recipe with the proper ratio.
 Cream of tartar is always double the amount of baking soda.
 Arrowroot powder (flour or starch) is always equal amounts of baking soda.
 Baking is such a chemistry and this one works!

 Use this baking powder in quick breads (in place of yeast to rise), biscuits, cakes, muffins, and soda breads.
 Not only is baking powder good for baked goods, it also makes meats more tender and crab cakes fluffier when added as it sets before cooking!

 Another thing to note about baking powder is that some store-bought baking powders contains aluminum.
 Have you ever bitten into a delicious muffin and noticed a little metal aftertaste?
 That is most commonly from aluminum used in the baking powder.
 This recipe contains no metal aftertaste!

 PIN This Homemade Paleo Baking Powder Recipe To Save and Share!

 Finding out I do not have enough baking powder on-hand has happened far too frequently and now we can all be better prepared😊.
 Use this recipe in place of store-bought and for any food allergies and grain-free and paleo diets!